 Upgrades to the IR7 system

 Protons and ions interacting with the collimators in IR7 emerge from the IR with a changed magnetic rigidity.
-This represents a source of local heat deposition in the cold dispersion suppressor (DS) magnets downstream of IR7 (see [62] and references): these losses are the limiting locations for collimation cleaning, i.e. they are the highest cold losses around the ring.
+This represents a source of local heat deposition in the cold dispersion suppressor (DS) magnets downstream of IR7, where the dispersion starts to increase (see [62] and references): these losses are the limiting locations for collimation cleaning, i.e. they are the highest cold losses around the ring.
 This may pose a certain risk for inducing magnet quenches, in particular in view of the higher intensities expected for HL-LHC.

 A possible solution to this problem is to add local collimators in the dispersion suppressors, which is only feasible with a major change of the cold layout at the locations where the dispersion start rising.
 Indeed, the present system’s multi-stage cleaning is not efficient at catching these dispersive losses.
 Clearly, the need for local collimation depends on the absolute level of losses achieved in operation and the quench limit of superconducting magnets.
 In this design phase when the quench limits and the operational performance are not yet known accurately enough at energies close to 7 TeV, it is important to take appropriate margins to minimize the risk of being limited in the future (post-LS1 operation and even more in the HL-LHC era).

-A strategy to eliminate any risk of quench is the installation of DS collimators (TCLDs, Target Collimator Long Dispersion suppressor). wo collimators per side of IR7 would be sufficient to effectively intercept the protons or ions that would otherwise hit the DS magnets.
-In order to make space for the new collimators, it is envisaged to replace, for each TCLD, an existing main dipole by two shorter 11T dipoles with the TCLD in between as schematically shown in Figure 5.
+A strategy to eliminate any risk of quench is the installation of DS collimators (TCLDs, Target Collimator Long Dispersion suppressor).
+As shown below, two collimators per side of IR7 would be sufficient to effectively intercept the protons or ions that would otherwise hit the DS magnets.
+In order to make space for the new collimators, it is envisaged to replace, for each TCLD, an existing main dipole by two shorter 11T dipoles with the TCLD in between as schematically shown in Figure 5 and 5 bis.
 This is a modular solution that can be applied to any dipole without additional changes to the adjacent superconducting magnets or other cold elements [37].